 I've spent over twelve years working full-time on major label and indie projects alike.
-Putting my passion and obsession with perfection to use in everything I do, and happy to be one of the rare females in audio!
+Putting my passion and obsession with perfection to use in everything I do, I'm happy to be one of the rare females in audio!
 Past clients include: Carrie Underwood, Josie Dunne, Blake Shelton, Ingrid Michaelson, Universal, Sony and Disney, among others.

 I'm a Los Angeles-based producer, songwriter, musician mixer, and background vocalist.
 Early in my career, I earned my stripes as an audio engineer on Music Row, contributing to numerous projects, including Lori McKenna, Blake Shelton, Jewel, Vince Gill, Ingrid Michaelson, and a Grammy nominated album by Dan Tyminski, among others.
 As a songwriter, producer and background vocalist, my recent and upcoming releases include BANNERS (Island), Josie Dunne (Atlantic), Liz Huett (Interscope), Courage My Love (Warner Canada), and more.
 My work has been featured in TV shows such as Grey's Anatomy (ABC), Nashville (ABC), Famous In Love (Freeform), Black Ink Crew Chicago (VH1), Music City (CMT), Easy (Netflix), Younger (TV Land), as well in ad campaigns for Lucifer (Fox), Snap, and Dove.